Timemore c3 marble background

 As mentioned before, you should consider many other things when shopping for a quiet coffee grinder.

-• Flat burrs or conicals: Flat burrs, besides being more consistent, are typically quieter when it comes to electric grinders.
-But flat burr grinders are also more expensive.
+• Flat burrs or conicals: Flat burrs, besides being more consistent, are sometimes quieter when it comes to electric grinders.
+However, there are exceptions to the rules here and much will depend on the geometry of the specific burr model.
+Flat burr grinders are usually also more expensive.